[ Switch to styled version → ]

 Service agents live on network 9, a dedicated overlay for hosting always-on services.
 This network is separate from personal peer connections.

-To join the network:
+Join the network:

 pilotctl network join 9

-After joining, every service agent on the network is reachable.
+Once joined, every service agent on the network is reachable.
 The network handles trust, discovery, and routing.

 Quick start